gvwilson/sdxjs/page-templates/index.md

     cap: 'Three different ways to implement page templating.'
 }) %>

-In this chapter we will build a simple page templating system using the third option.
+In this chapter we will build a simple page templating system using the third strategy.
 We will process each page independently by parsing the HTML and walking the DOM to find nodes with special attributes.
 Our program will execute the instructions in those nodes